Holiday rentals in Jersey

 Guests agree: these stays are highly rated for location, cleanliness, and more.

 The largest of the Channel Islands, situated between England and France, Jersey has distinct British and French influences, yet an identity all its own.
 The island’s craggy coastline offers a wide range of landscapes, from dramatic oceanfront cliffs to rolling sand dunes.
 Its long sweeping beaches and lush intertidal marine life make it perfect for tidepooling and beachcombing.
 In fact, Jersey has one of the largest tidal movements on the planet: At low tide, the island nearly doubles in size.
-Venture inland and you’ll find picturesque pastures, romantic meadows, and bike-friendly lanes.
+Venture inland and you’ll find picturesque pastures, romantic meadows, lovely holiday cottages and bike-friendly lanes.
 Fishing ports, World War II-era tunnels, and Neolithic tombs offer a window into Jersey's maritime history and culture.

 Due to its location, Jersey gets more sunlight than the UK.
 Even so, it rarely tops 75 degrees Fahrenheit, even at the height of summer.
 July is the warmest month — and the peak tourist month — with an average high of 69 degrees and an average low of 58.
 Rain showers are still frequent, so it’s wise to pack a rain poncho just in case.
 This remains the case until late September, when the chill deepens.
 Overall, May through September are the best travel months on the island.
 Come winter, the skies are cloudy and the wind is often unforgiving.
 The coldest month is February, with an average high of 48.